This page helps you to setup and run a local Docsy site with Docker in 5 minutes.

-You need a recent extended version (we recommend version 0.53 or later) of Hugo to do local builds and previews of sites (like this one) that use Docsy.
+You need a recent extended version (must be version 0.77.0 or later) of Hugo to do local builds and previews of sites (like this one) that use Docsy.
 If you install from the release page, make sure to get the

 extended Hugo version, which supports SCSS; you may need to scroll down the list of releases to see it.

 For comprehensive Hugo documentation, see gohugo.io.

 Be careful using

 sudo apt-get install hugo, as it doesn’t get you the

 extended version for all Debian/Ubuntu versions, and may not be up-to-date with the most recent Hugo version.

 If you’ve already installed Hugo, check your version: